The Four Taxi Kings – Blue, Central, New and Star

 By the late 1940s his fleet had grown to over 100, by 1958 over 200 and by 1967 close to 500.

 With the cash from the taxi business, the Wu family invested in real estate.
 Through Central Enterprises, Wu Chung developed Central Mansion at 539 Jaffe Road in Wanchai and the 26 story Wu Sang House (胡社生行,named after his father) at 655 Nathan Road in Mongkok, which was the tallest building in Kowloon when it opened in 1966 and featured the first revolving restaurant in HK on its top floor.

 The family decided to sell its entire fleet of 500 taxis to its drivers through monthly installment plans and concentrate on property development.
+As a firm, Central Taxicab was dissolve in 2001.
 Gordon’s Hopewell Holdings became a major developer of infrastructure projects in Asia (China and Thailand in particular) and a leading property developer in Hong Kong – particularly in Wanchai which was the former base of Central Taxicab.

 - Cheung, Gary Hong Kong’s Watershed: The 1967 Riots, HKU Press, 2009

 While the Wu family primarily operated Central Taxicabs on the HK island side, they were also involved in New Taxicab, a major taxicab company on the Kowloon side in the 1950s and 1960s.